karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 Should the properties be listed in the registry as "soa.boot" and "ns.boot", given "boot" itself is a placeholder label, and doesn't (currently?) take any parameters or records of its own?

 TODO: Do we need to signal the initial TTL of the records being added (SOA, NS, A, AAAA)...
 I think so...
+Could specifiy with an extra key=value pair, or could leave it to pick up from the SOA

 ### coo Property